opnfv/yardstick/docs/testing/user/userguide/06-yardstick-plugin.rst

   echo "OS_USER_DOMAIN_ID="$USER_DOMAIN_ID >> ~/storperf_admin-rc

-The generated "storperf_admin-rc" file will be stored in the root directory.
+The generated ``storperf_admin-rc`` file will be stored in the root directory.
 If you installed *Yardstick* using Docker, this file will be located in the container.
 You may need to copy it to the root directory of the Storperf deployed host.